Classical demography: Ancient Phoenicia and Phoenician colonies

-Phoenicia also established colonies along the Mediterranean, including Carthage.
+Phoenicia (as named by the Greeks) also established colonies along the Mediterranean, including Carthage founded 814 BCE.
+The Phoenicians were a civilization known for their seafaring expertise, trading, exploring (Hanno the Navigator, Hamlico) and colonization.
+Their alphabet is the at the root basis for the Greek, Latin and even the English lettering and went with their wide travels.
+In Canaan in what is now Lebanon they founded the famous ancient independent city-states of Gubla-later called Byblos, Tyre, Sidon, Berytus (present-day Beirut), and Arwad (Tartus, Syria) and from Canaan across the Great Sea (the Mediterranean) and beyond the Pillars of Hercules.
+The Phoenicians traded from Egypt and Persia to Rome, from Canaan to Gades.
+Tin from Britania, wine from across the region, Tyrian Purple Dye, Lapis Lazuli from the Hind Kush, glass, amphora and much more.
+Both the Greeks and Romans were influenced by their colonization.
+The Phoenicians established colonies and trading posts across North Africa and through the Pillars of Hercules (Straits of Gibraltar) into the Sea of Atlas (the Atlantic Ocean) and include Hippo Regius, Icosium, Hadrumetum, Utica, Lixus, Tingis, Oea (Tripoli) Gades (Cadiz) Leptis Magna, Sabratha, Pharos Island (Alexandria), many of the mediterranean islands Sis (Palermo) Motya and Soluntum on Sicily; Kitiya (Kition) Crete, the Balearic Islands, Karaly (Cagliari) Sardinia and if not full colonies, trading posts in Porto (at the Douro River), Lisbon (at the Tagus River), Arambys (Mogador Island-Essaouira, Morocco).
+Due to many factors, the Punic Wars being a primary one, there are few writings in Punic (the Roman term for Phoenician).
+Archaeologists are shedding more light on this important ancient Mediterranean culture and much of what we do have of their history was primarily scribed by Greek, Roman and other early scholars.

 Demography of the Hellenistic kingdoms

 When urbanization began to take place, it was Pella which became the largest city.
-Kingdom of Macedonia had 4 million people after the Wars of the Diadochi.
+The Kingdom of Macedonia had 4 million people after the Wars of the Diadochi.

 Ptolemaic Egypt

 Greek historian Diodorus Siculus estimated that 7,000,000 inhabitants resided in Egypt during his lifetime before its annexation by the Roman Empire.
 Of this, he states that 300,000 citizens lived within the city of Alexandria.
 Later historians have queried whether the country could have supported such high numbers.

 Seleucid Empire

 The population of the vast Seleucid Empire has been estimated to have been higher than 30 million., though others indicate as few as 20 million inhabitants in the whole of Alexander's earlier empire of which it had been a part.